Xetibo/ReSet-Doc/ReSet.typ

   ]
 }

+#let laymenSummary = {
+  [
+    Using cutting-edge technology on Linux often causes compatibility issues with settings applications due to its diverse nature.
+Because no settings applications allow users to set WiFi, Bluetooth, Audio and other settings at once, users find themselves installing separate applications for each setting.
+    In this project, we aim to develop an independent settings application that fixes the aforementioned compatibility issues.
+We will present the application in a user-friendly and modern way.
+  ]
+}

 #let acknowledgements = {
   [
     We would like to express our sincerest gratitude to Prof. Dr. Frieder Loch for